microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-localvideo.md

 ![The Game view shows the black quad](helloworld-unity-11.png)

 A word about the `YUVFeedMaterial` material here.
-The video frames coming from the local video source are encoded using the I420 format.
+The video frames coming from the webcam source are encoded using the I420 format.
 This format contains 3 separate components : the luminance Y, and the chroma U and V. Unity on the other hand, and more specifically the GPU it abstracts, generally don't support directly rendering I420-encoded images.
 So the [`MediaPlayer`](xref:Microsoft.MixedReality.WebRTC.Unity.MediaPlayer) component is uploading the video data for the Y, U, and V channels into 3 separate [`Texture2D`](https://docs.unity3d.com/ScriptReference/Texture2D.html) objects, and the `YUVFeedMaterial` material is using a custom shader called `YUVFeedShader (Unlit)` to sample those textures and convert the YUV value to an ARGB value on the fly before rendering the quad with it.
 This GPU-based conversion is very efficient and avoids any software processing on the CPU before uploading the video data to the GPU.
 This is how `WebcamSource` is able to directly copy the I420-encoded video frames coming from the WebRTC core implementation into some textures without further processing, and `MediaPlayer` is able to render them on a quad mesh.

 ## Test the local video

 At this point the webcam source and the media player are configured to open the local video capture device (webcam) of the local machine the Unity Editor is running on, and display the video feed to that quad mesh in the scene.
+The audio is also captured from the microphone, but since there is no feedback for this, there is no opportunity to observe it.

 Press the **Play** button in the Unity Editor.
 After a few seconds or less (depending on the device) the video should appear over the quad mesh.